Accessibility Statement for systems and websites managed by Libraries and Learning Innovation (LLI) at Leeds Beckett University

 |Catalogue (Sirsi Dynix)||Library Catalogue Accessibility Statement||

-We have created an Accessibility Statement for this system as we have been unable to obtain one from the supplier (June 2020).
+We created an in-house Accessibility Statement for the Library Catalogue in June 2020 as we have been unable to obtain one from the supplier.

 |Turnitin (Turnitn)||Turnitin Commitment to Accessibility||

-Information about accessing a text-only version of Turnitin Similarity Reports and some of the current known limitations have been added to our student FAQS (June 2020).
+Information about accessing a text-only version of Turnitin Similarity Reports and some of the current known limitations were been added to our student FAQS in June 2020.

 |Research Information System (Symplectic)||